 I’m thinking that I may just need to keep up what I’ve been doing and be patient.
 The crowns in the front yard are still very young, and there aren’t very many of the older ones in the garden.
 I didn’t find anything that I’ve done terribly wrong.
 Patience may be the key word with asparagus.

 When – You want to harvest asparagus when it’s about a foot tall, or so.
 You want the tip to still be tightly closed.
 Asparagus grow amazingly fast, so you’ll want to check it often during its growing season.
 Once it begins to make a fern, it’s too late.
 You don’t want to harvest all of the spears because the plant needs to store energy through the ferns for the next year, so leave some spears to mature.
 Later in the season when they’ve yellowed, you can cut them back, or remove them altogether.
 I like to leave a few “stumps” just to mark where the plants are, for their protection and also so I’ll know where to start watching for spears the next spring.
 The harvest season varies with the age of the crowns.
-You don’t want to harvest any for the two years.
+You don’t want to harvest any for the first two years.
 The third year you can harvest for about four weeks.
 When they’re four years or older, it’s about 8-12 weeks long.

 How – I think the easiest way is just to grasp the spear and snap it off.
 You can use a knife to cut them off, but you might not get all of the woody part off, or conversely you might cut off some of the tender part.
 If you’ve already cut them, or bought some from the store, hold the spear with both hands and bend it until it snaps.
 It will snap in the perfect place!
 Easy!
 Fun, even.
 Show young ‘uns how to do it and let them help.
 Harvested spears will keep pretty well in the refrigerator for several days.
 I put a little water in the bottom of a glass, stand the spears upright in it, and put it in the fridge.